qqingzheng/DianSocket/README.md

-# DianSocket —— A Easy Chat Room for Learning Socket
+# DianSocket —— A Easy Example for Learning Socket